Cray-HPE/docs-csm/operations/node_management/Move_a_Compute_Blade_to_a_Different_System.md

         - Remove the node MAC address from the DVS node map on the donor system.
      - If No, then ... ?
     - Are there tasks to manage the Lustre mounts?

 ### Procedure

   This procedure assumes the system is down for maintenance.

 #### On the donor system, shutdown software on the nodes

 1. Use Boot Orchestration Services (BOS) to shut down the affected nodes on the blade.
-Specify the appropriate BOS template for the node type.
+Specify the appropriate BOS template for the node type. **The blade being remove is x1000c3s0.**

    ```bash
    ncn-m001# cray bos v1 session create --template-uuid COS-VERSION --operation shutdown --limit x1000c3s0b0n0,x1000c3s0b0n1,x1000c3s0b1n0,x1000c3s0b1n1